Best RV Destinations to Celebrate New Years

 One of the biggest challenges of spending the holidays in an RV is the cooking.
 RV kitchens are understandably smaller than sticks and bricks kitchens.
 There’s less counter space for prep, and some may or may not have kitchen appliances like ovens that work overtime during the holidays.
 This fact alone can dissuade some RVers from choosing an RV Christmas.

 Don’t stress though!
 Having a tasty Christmas dinner is absolutely possible in an RV kitchen.
 The key is in planning the right menu.
-Search blogs for RV-friendly Christmas foods like our list of cold weather camping recipes or this blog about Christmas recipes for the RV.
+Search blogs for RV-friendly Christmas foods like this blog about Christmas recipes for the RV.
 Many classic holiday foods can be adapted to be made in a Crock Pot, Instant Pot, Air Fryer, or other easily portable appliance you can pack with you on your holiday travels.
 There are even some that work great in a Dutch oven over the campfire!
 It simple requires a little planning ahead.

 Pro tip: prep as much in your sticks-and-bricks home as you can!
 Unless you are a full timer, take advantage of the kitchen you have at home to do things like prep sauces and chop veggies.
 Your future self will thank you!